 Are you of Bengali origin?
 This webpage has been made to help you get the best from the practice and the local services.
 You may ask why?
-34% of all our Bengali patients now have access to their records - that's over 500 people.
+65% of all our Bengali patients now have access to their records - that's almost 1000 people.
 Many of the patients who have signed up for online services have done this on behalf of family members who may not understand English and on whom they rely upon.
 This webpage is to try to help you get the most from the practice

 Why have we built this webpage?